-My adult son, who is not my dependent and is financially independent, works for a WMATA vendor.
-He has no ownership interest in the vendor, his income does not vary based on the vendor's profits, and his position will not be affected by the vendor's business with WMATA.
+My adult daughter, who is not my dependent and is financially independent, has an ownership interest in a WMATA vendor.
 Do I need to recuse myself from a matter being considered by the Board that would affect the interests of the vendor?